devopsraman/FRGTEST/terraform-aws-vpc-create/README.md

 # terraform-aws-vpc
- T
  This repository  create VPC with Public and private subnets
 ## Usage

 `terraform.tfvars` holds variables which should be overriden with valid ones.